Implementing Data Fabric, Mesh, or Lakehouse

 Unravelling Digital Information Systems

 But what are they?
 Are they truly novel or simply marketing hype?
 Are they the same thing?
-How do they relate to the Data Warehouse, Lake, Hub, or even Lakehouse?
+How do they relate to the Data Warehouse, Lake, or Hub?
 What are their benefits and drawbacks?
 Should you be planning a Mesh or a Fabric?
-If so, where would you start?
+Is a Lakehouse the solution you need?
+Whichever you choose, where would you start?

-All these new and old terms, with overlapping scopes and different promoters, are types of Digital Information Systems, designed to manage and deliver data/information to all digital business processes in today’s complex distributed and network-centric environments.
+However different, all these new and old terms, with overlapping scopes and diverse promoters, are types of digital information systems, designed to manage and deliver data/information to all digital business processes in today’s complex distributed and network-centric environments.
+In this seminar, Dr. Barry Devlin explains and positions Data Fabric, Lakehouse, and Mesh, as well as other concepts, old and new, using as a foundation the Digital Information Systems Architecture (DISA) first defined in “Business unintelligence.”

 What you will learn

-- History, meaning, and detailed functionality of Data Fabric
+- History, meaning, and detailed functionality of Data Fabric, Data Mesh, and Data Lakehouse

 - An introduction to the Digital Information Systems Architecture (DISA) and its business and technical uses

-- An in-depth comparison of Data Fabric and Mesh with Data Warehouse, Lake, Hub, and Lakehouse using DISA as a basis
+- An in-depth comparison of Data Fabric, Mesh, and Lakehouse with Data Warehouse, lake, and Hub using DISA as a basis

 - Possibilities and challenges of new database and data management technologies in Cloud, on-premises, and hybrid environments